 E-Bikes?
 Sure.
 If it gets you outside and riding then great.

 In the end we’d hope you’re wise enough to ride something that is comfortable so you to complete the course smiling.
 If you’re new to this kind of gravel course we hope this info give you enough to make an educated decision.
 If you have fun and finish then we’ve accomplished one of our goals for our event and we hope you consider that a win.

 Be courteous and respectful at all times and encourage other riders on the course!
 Participants must obey all city, county, and state laws, and the rules of the road.
 Your safety is up to you.
 We will have feedzones but bring plenty of your own food and hydration.

 Download the course from Ride With GPS if you have a head unit.
 Cellular service may be spotty for some carriers but we still highly recommend taking along a mobile phone in case of an emergency.
 Of course, the chances of this “emergency scenario” are unlikely so take along the smartphone so you can snap photos and capture videos and share the memories.

 DO NOT LITTER YOUR GEL PACKS AND ENERGY FOOD WRAPPERS ALONG THE ROUTES!!

+If you have to shorten the route for reasons like “it’s just not your day” or “your legs quit on you” which can happen, there are bail out points to cut the route short.
 If you cannot finish the route we will have a broomwagon sweeping up later in the afternoon.
-If you do cut it short please go to the finish line and let us know.
-Then go get some lunch and try again next year.
+If you do cut it short please go to the finish line and let us know, then go get some lunch and try again next year.

 Participants are solely responsible for any accidents in which he or she may be involved.
 No responsibility can be accepted for participants getting lost, stranded, injured, or worse.